janexner/site-infrastructure-tests/README.md

 Note that there is a blog article for version 2.0: https://webanalyticsfordevelopers.com/2017/07/18/automated-testing-blocking-tracking/

+For v4, I made a big step, awau from TDD and towards BDD.
+The test description using "features" is way ahead of my original JSON file, and it makes the whole framework a lot easier and simpler.

 ## Features

 While gherkin describes the formal language used in features, the semantics of the statements still has to be coded.
 The following list shows all statements / tests that are currently available.